ExcelFunctions.net Logo

 Example 2

-In this example, the spreadsheet below shows the Excel Pmt function being used to calculate the quarterly payments on a loan of $10,000 that is to be reduced to $5,000 over a period of 2 years.
-Interest is charged at a rate of 3.5% per year and the payment is to be made at the beginning of each quarter.
+In the spreadsheet below, the Excel Pmt function is used to calculate the quarterly payments required to increase an investment from $0 to $5,000 over a period of 2 years.
+Interest is paid at a rate of 3.5% per year and the payment into the investment is to be made at the beginning of each quarter.

 Formula: